Actions

 Here are the categories of integrations available:

-All the above integrations allow you to create powerful and feature rich MCP servers with minimal effort.
+All the above integrations allow you to create powerful and feature-rich MCP servers with minimal effort, enabling you to expose diverse capabilities through a unified interface.

 Action Parameters